The Real Global Price of What You Wear, Part 8

 Always read labels to see what you’re buying.
 If something isn’t familiar, use your smartphone while in the store and do a quick internet search on the materials.
 Sometimes just looking up the name of a product or materials is all you need.
 Before I wrote this article, I almost bought a pair of shoes made with shearling.
 I thought that shearling was just sheared wool.
 I decided to look up what shearling meant, and thank goodness I did!
 Once I understood that those shoes contributed to the death of an animal, they were no longer attractive to me and I didn’t buy them.

-“Any animal-based fiber comes with tremendous ethical responsibility.” -Elizabeth L. Cline, The Conscious Closet23
+“Any animal-based fiber comes with tremendous ethical responsibility.” -Elizabeth L. Cline, The Conscious Closet59

 Stacks of sheepskins.

-At a slaughterhouse on the outskirts of Melbourne, Victoria, the skins of sheep and cattle are salted and piled for sale and use.
+This image shows piles of salted sheep and cattle skins, at a slaughterhouse on the outskirts of Melbourne, Victoria.
 Photo courtesy of Jo-Anne McArthur / We Animals Media.

 You can look for sustainable or organic materials certified by organizations such as the ones listed under Additional Resources below.
 There’s a lot to know, which is why sometimes it’s easier to buy second-hand.
 Buying used ensures that you’re not directly supporting a certain type of textile production and it reduces overall demand.
 Giving an article of clothing a second chance also keeps it from going into a landfill or cluttering the landscapes of developing countries.
 In my next article, I’ll review types of synthetic fabrics.
 Thank you for reading, please share and subscribe!